 Granite conducts fundamental, technical, and cyclical analysis on all securities recommended for Client accounts.
 Granite uses a "bottom-up" approach to investing.
-It studies industry and economic trends, but focuses on researching individual issuers.
+It studies industry and economic trends but focuses on researching individual issuers.
 Each portfolio is constructed one security at a time.
 Each issuer passes through a research process and stands on its own merits as a viable investment in Granite's opinion.
-In making its investment decisions, Granite may rely on internally generated research, derived from annual reports, prospectuses, filings with the SEC, corporate press releases, inspections of corporate activities, conversations with the firm and/or competitors, financial newspapers, magazines and other sources.
+In making its investment decisions, Granite may rely on internally generated research, derived from annual reports, prospectuses, filings with the SEC, corporate press releases, inspections of corporate activities, conversations with the firm and/or competitors, financial newspapers, magazines, and other sources.
+Granite uses Al from time to time as a tool to summarize transcripts of company meetings and quarterly earnings calls as part of their investment research.
+Risks associated with AI include quality control, privacy and data security, bias, and operational risks.
 Granite may also use research materials prepared by others in making an investment decision.
 During the research process, Granite makes an assessment of the quality of the security by examining among other things financial metrics of the relevant company, the integrity and strategic vision of the management team and the ability to execute such strategy, as well as the attractiveness and risks of the issuer's industry.

 Granite seeks to achieve its Clients' individual investment objectives by investing primarily in common stocks and fixed income instruments whether it is directly through individual securities or through mutual funds or exchange-traded funds.
 Granite may also invest in cash or cash equivalents such as money market funds, bank sweep and other short-term investment instruments.

 Investing in securities involves risk of loss that Clients should be prepared to bear.